semantic-flow/sflo-dendron-notes/sflo.faq.why-dont-data-nodes-contain-distributions-directly.md

 ### Metadata Separation

-The data node's [[metadata component|sflo.concept.mesh.resource.element.node-component.metadata]] contains system metadata about the data concept and its components, while each [[sflo.concept.mesh.resource.element.node-component.data]] can also contain (concept-specific) metadata.
+The data node's [[metadata flow|sflo.concept.mesh.resource.element.flow.metadata]] contains system metadata about the data concept and its components, while each [[sflo.concept.mesh.resource.element.flow.data]] can also contain (concept-specific) metadata.

 TODO: example